-The Medicare Prescription Drug Benefit Fact Sheet
+The Medicare Part D Prescription Drug Benefit

-Medicare Prescription Drug Plans
+Medicare Prescription Drug Plan Availability in 2018

-Part D Plan Benefits And Premiums
+Part D Plan Premiums and Benefits in 2018

-Part D sponsors offer plans with either a defined standard benefit or an alternative equal in value (“actuarially equivalent”), and can also offer plans with enhanced benefits.
-The standard benefit in 2014 has a $310 deductible and 25% coinsurance up to an initial coverage limit of $2,850 in total drug costs, followed by a coverage gap.
-During the gap, enrollees are responsible for a larger share of their total drug costs than in the initial coverage period, until their total out-of-pocket spending reaches $4,550 (Figure 2).
-Thereafter, enrollees pay either 5% of total drug costs or $2.55/$6.35 for each generic and brand-name drug, respectively.
-The standard benefit amounts increase annually by the Part D per capita spending growth rate.
+Benefits.
+In 2018, the Part D standard benefit has a $405 deductible and 25% coinsurance up to an initial coverage limit of $3,750 in total drug costs, followed by a coverage gap.
+During the gap, enrollees are responsible for a larger share of their total drug costs than in the initial coverage period, until their total out-of-pocket spending in 2018 reaches $5,000 (Figure 5).

-Part D Enrollment
+Part D and Low-Income Subsidy Enrollment

 Enrollment in Medicare drug plans is voluntary, with the exception of beneficiaries who are dually eligible for both Medicare and Medicaid and certain other low-income beneficiaries who are automatically enrolled in a PDP if they do not choose a plan on their own.
 Unless beneficiaries have drug coverage from another source that is at least as good as standard Part D coverage (“creditable coverage”), they face a penalty equal to 1% of the national average premium for each month they delay enrollment.